Understanding Corporate Security: Importance for Construction Managers

 How can a comprehensive safety strategy impact construction sites?

 A comprehensive safety strategy can significantly reduce incidents of theft and vandalism, which are prevalent on construction sites.
+Sites with robust security protocols experience fewer delays and disruptions, leading to improved project timelines and profitability.

 What role does staff training play in corporate security?